adegard/markdown-cv/index.md

 ## Occupation

 `2019-Present`
-__DEC IMPIANTI S.p.A.__, Lainate, Lombardia, Italia, <a href="https://www.dec.group/">dec.group</a>
+__DEC S.p.A.__, Lainate, Lombardia, Italia, <a href="https://www.dec.group/">dec.group</a>

 Technical Sales & Application Manager

-- DEC's promotes VOC abatement solutions (solvent recovery by activated carbon adsorption/desorption), allowing Circular Economy and CO2 footprint reduction (Sustainability/Decarbonization).
-The systems are mainly used for chemical, pharmaceutical industries and also for flexible packaging industry.
+- DEC's promotes VOC abatement solutions: mainly solvent recovery system for VOC filtration on activated carbon adsorption, and reuse after desorption, allowing Circular Economy and CO2 footprint reduction.
+Those systems are mainly employed in chemical, pharmaceutical industries and also in flexible packaging converting processes.
-- I am responsible for representing the company and its products to the market Customers: preparing project feasibility, preliminary layout, proposal calculation defining pricing strategy and writing related contractual document.
+- I am representing DEC and its products to the Customers: from leads first contacts,  project feasibility study, preliminary layout, proposal definition, negociation and contract redaction.
-- I'm directly involved in commercial negotiation with Customers.
 - To fulfill this responsibility, I regularly travel throughout Europe, North Africa, and the Middle East.

-- In order to accelerate the Sales development, I also built a sales proposal "configurator" and a CRM, usable by the Sales team.
-- For the leads expansion, I participate regularly to Fairs and make public speaches during association's meetings, linked to the main core Market: the flexible packaging industry.
+- For the leads expansion, I participate regularly to Fairs/Exhibitions and make public speaches during sectorial association's meetings.

 `2012-2018`
 __ASE Soc Coop.__, Saronno, Lombardia, Italia